zkmkarlsruhe/bias-workshop/README.md

 A Workshop on Bias in Machine Learning Applications
 ============

 This repository is supposed to give an easy introduction to Artificial Neural Networks and their inherited biases.
-It is part of a free workshop series which is not directed to skilled programmers.

-The material has been gathered and/or modified by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) as part of the project [»The Intelligent Museum«](#the-intelligent-museum).
+The material has been gathered and/or modified by [ZKM | Hertz-Lab](https://zkm.de/en/about-the-zkm/organization/hertz-lab) for a free workshop series which is not directed to skilled programmers as part of the project [»The Intelligent Museum«](#the-intelligent-museum).

 Copyright (c) 2021 ZKM | Karlsruhe.